twitch10126/memorise-this/README.md

 2. At the top of the Repository, just below the "Settings" button on the menu, locate and click the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+### Local VS Deployment

+There are no remaining major differences between the local version when compared to the deployed version online.